yujiri8/yujiri.xyz/software/pythontut1.md

 ## Variables

-A variable is like a name you can set to mean whatever you want. `number = 5` assigns the value `5` to the name `number`.
+A variable is a name you can set to mean whatever you want. `number = 5` assigns the value `5` to the name `number`.
 Hereafter, we could include `number` in our calculations and it would have this value:

 ```python
 >>> number = 5